 When it comes to remanufacturing, Bendix Commercial Vehicle Systems LLC has long extolled its advantages, from quality to cost savings to sustainability.
 To put the benefits in numerical terms, the company cites 5,392 as one example – that’s how many tons of raw materials Bendix saved last year thanks to the metal components it reused in its remanufacturing operations.
 Another figure is 18,874 – the reduction in the company’s carbon footprint, measured in equivalent tons of CO2.

 Bendix Commercial Vehicle Systems is celebrating Global Reman Day by continuing to emphasize the benefits of remanufactured parts, while reaffirming the company’s decades-long commitment to industry leadership in remanufacturing.

-Global Remanufacturing Day, an initiative of the Remanufacturing Industries Council, is an occasion to advance the remanufacturing industry through remanufacturer-hosted events and workforce development initiatives.
-In 2017, Bendix produced over 2 million remanufactured components across its product lines.
+Global Reman Day, April 11, is an initiative of the Remanufacturing Industries Council and an occasion to advance the remanufacturing industry through remanufacturer-hosted events and workforce development programs.

 In 2018, Bendix produced nearly 2.5 million remanufactured components across its broad product lines.